openZH/covid_19/README.md

 We are seeking to cover all Cantons, and to update the data automatically (by scraping or pipeline).
 Join our challenge to contribute to this goal: https://db.schoolofdata.ch/project/73

+There is a [merged file](https://github.com/openZH/covid_19/blob/master/COVID19_Fallzahlen_CH_total.csv) of all Cantons and FL that is automatically updated for use in data analysis.

 You can get started exploring the data with `visualise.ipynb` ([run it in your browser](https://mybinder.org/v2/gh/openZH/covid_19/master?filepath=visualise.ipynb)).

 We are available to advise and support interested authorities.
 You can reach us: https://twitter.com/OpenDataZH (follow us, we send you a private Direct Message, thanks!)